2005 Ohio's 2nd congressional district special election: Fundraising

 After her primary win, Schmidt flew to Washington, D.C., to attend fundraisers and have a campaign commercial shot featuring her with George W. Bush.
 Having far more money than her opponent, she was able to afford a television campaign and distributed many large campaign signs throughout the district.
 However, her financial edge diminished as of late July.

 Hackett's limited budget had meant his campaign was limited to word of mouth, one-on-one personal campaigning, and yard signs, of which there were many, despite the strong Republican tilt of the district.
 One tactic to ensure his name was seen was Hackett's campaign affixing signs to all of the overpasses of I-71 in eastern Hamilton County.

 However, with the help of Democrats from across the nation, Hackett raised several hundred thousand dollars in the closing weeks of the campaign.
 One main reason Democrats have decided to rally around Hackett was that, had he won, he would have been the first veteran of the 2003 invasion of Iraq to serve in Congress.
 Late in the campaign Schmidt claimed Mark Kirk, Republican Congressman from Illinois was the first Congressman to serve in Iraq, but Kirk said he had never actually been on tour in Iraq.

 Endorsements

 State and national endorsements

-Schmidt won the endorsement of the National Rifle Association, which frustrated her opponent, a long-time NRA member.
-She also won the endorsements of the International Association of Fire Fighters, the National Federation of Independent Businesses, the National Homebuilders Association, the Ohio Taxpayers Association, the Ohio Small Business PAC, and the Ohio Farm Bureau.
+Schmidt won the endorsement of the NRA Political Victory Fund, which frustrated her opponent, a long-time NRA member.
+She also won the endorsements of the International Association of Fire Fighters, the National Federation of Independent Business, the National Association of Homebuilders, the Ohio Taxpayers Association, the Ohio Small Business PAC, and the Ohio Farm Bureau.